andres-lowrie/lang/docs/content/docs/basics/types.md

 => [3, 4, 5]
 ```

-Slices are inclusive by default but you can change that via a config
+Slices are inclusive by default but you can change that via a config block

 ```
 config.exclusive_slice {
-  collection = [1 , 2 , 3, 4, 5, 6]
+  collection = [1, 2, 3, 4, 5, 6]

   slice = collection[2:4]
   => [4]